Admitting What Is Obvious

 Wonderful post, Dan!

-Tiffany Lee Brown about 1 year ago
+Tiffany Lee Brown over 1 year ago

 This is all lovely, in its way... but it seems to assume that most people's big problem is daring to leave their high-status lives and careers — presumably attained as white males with middle-class+ upbringings and education.
 I chose the mostly "low-status meandering path" decades ago, despite having many privileges and advantages (white woman with a high-status education, middle class upbringing, etc.).